What we do, how we do it.

 Where it comes to matters of 'faith' over 'religion', OSJ (UK) can respond to need very flexibly in terms of ministry, sacrament and liturgy, but will not work against bible principles and teachings, and in this respect we remain both orthodox and conservative.
 This position can put us in conflict with society and even with some of the more liberal Christian denominations.

 We distance ourselves (see 2 Corinthians 6 v17) from all those groups who have corporately chosen to abandon their scripturally and spiritually based responsibilities and obligations in supporting, promoting, condoning and permitting those things disallowed by Holy Scripture.
+We believe that the worldwide church should set the exemplar standard for society rather than society set the standards for the church.

-This position does not affect the open ministry and support we still offer to individuals, whatever the life choices they have made, even if we disagree with them - whoever we are, we are all God's children and as an Order we will do our very best to help wherever, whenever and in whatever way we can providing we stay within biblical limitations..
+This position does not affect the open ministry and support we still offer to individuals, whatever the life choices they have made, even if we disagree with them - whoever we are, we are all God's children and as an Order we will do our very best to help wherever, whenever and in whatever way we can providing we stay within biblical limitations.

 Please use the 'Contact' page regarding any enquiries.
 We especially welcome enquiries from those who give of their time to voluntary ministry (including prayer support and 'enabling' roles) who wish to offer service beyond the restrictions and limitations of traditional denominational boundaries.
 Spiritual intuition and a willing and practical faith that reaches out to all people are just the kind of things we are looking for in new members.